m-renaud/elm-scaffolding/README.md

 Contains the top level `Model` and `Msg` types for your app.
 Your `Model` will typically consist of the models of the submodules of your application as we'll see later on.
-The message type will be a union type containing the messages of your subcomponents and any application level messages that you have.
+The message type will be a union type containing the messages of your modules and any application level messages that you have.